 Eventually returning to Toronto, I first worked as a seamstress at Ulmer Sails and as a book seller at the Nautical Mind Bookstore.
 Then, upgrading my teaching certificate to include English as a Second language (ESL) enabled me to teach ESL in Scarborough secondary schools and Seneca College until the late nineties.

 In the seventies, oral histories caught my attention and at the first opportunity, I recorded my father’s stories of his early life, going back even further to his parents’ life in Ireland.
 It was such fun and so rewarding for both of us that I designed a course to show others how to record their own stories.
 The course grew and grew and eventually became a book: The Gift of Memoir: Show Up, Open Up, Write and it was published in 2015.
 Researching and writing it took four years of reading memoirs, writing chapters, reading chapters to a writers group, and editing, editing, editing.

 I continue to write, compose life stories for elders, give my course, renovate this 1850 house, and have lunch with friends at Crawford’s Café on Lake Ontario in Port Hope.

 Memoir Writing Workshop.
-My next three-hour workshop in writing memoir is September 24 in Centreton at the Public Library.
+My next three-hour workshop in writing memoir is October 21 in Lakefield at the Public Library.
 Seating is limited to twelve.
 Please register with the library.
-There will be another in Picton on October 3.
-Then Lakefield, October 21, and finally Cobourg, November 4, as part of Festival of the Arts – for details see http://www.spiritofthehill.org.
-Email me with any questions: firstname.lastname@example.org
+Then Cobourg, November 4, as part of Festival of the Arts – for details see http://www.spiritofthehill.org.
+Email me with any questions: email@example.com